arul-cfkube/scdf-pcf-workshop/README.md

 # Workshop on Spring Cloud Data Flow for Tanzu Application Service

-Come let's BUILD, RUN and MANAGE production grade data pipelines in minutes.
+BUILD, RUN and MANAGE production grade data pipelines in minutes.
 Spring Cloud Data Flow on TAS workshop for operations and developer teams.

 ## Agenda::
  * [Introduction to Spring Cloud Dataflow and customer uses cases (1 hr) - Wayne Lund]